USFOneHealthCodeathon2022/Topic4_TeamA/README.md

 - Analysis of host distribution of specific marine diseases
 - Sequence analysis of pathogenic signatures in marine hosts

+Note:
+> - Currently, the AquaPathoPedia web server http://10.119.34.34:8004/Ocean/ can only be accessed from University of South Florida's in-campus network
+> - Users can clone this github repository to run the web server locally

 ## Requirements
 1) bash